 Chewing ginseng is no more complicated than sucking the candy.
-(Red Ginseng is obviously not sweet).
-Basically, you should not talk about chewing because the slice is not cured, but it mainly sucks.
+(Red Ginseng is, of course, uncomfortable).
+Basically, you should not talk about chewing because the slice is not cured, but it sucks.
 It's not up to you to read about this activity, but try it.
 There is nothing special about sucking ginseng, everyone can boldly follow intuition.
-But because, as Moliere already knew, people like to learn about simple things, here is the theory of the use of red ginseng by sucking:
+But because - as Moliere already knew - people like to learn about simple things, there is a short theory of using red ginseng by sucking:

 What happens when chewing ginseng

-Chewing is a matter of personal preference, taste, and sometimes even practicality.
+Chewing is a matter of personal preference, taste and sometimes even practicality.
 For example, a health-conscious driver may have ginseng in a drawer at the steering wheel.
 She does not always have time to make ginseng tea , but the sliced ginseng has a hand and at the beginning of a longer ride she puts one or more slices in her mouth.
-A slice of a quality six-year-old ginseng, such as the Korean insam ginseng, is vitally hard in the first few minutes, like hard candy but its surface soon softens and starts to release panaxosides and other substances responsible for the characteristic taste and smell of ginseng .
-Red ginseng is treated in such a way that, although dry, it is hard and durable, in its wet state, its fiber is not cohesive, and it breaks down as it sucks.
-This reveals a deeper layer of honey not so damp and the process is repeated until full consumption, just like candy.
-Cuddling together with the enzyme ptyalin contained in the saliva causes the ginseng slice, whose extraction would last for many hours at 37 ° C at rest, is consumed in about 15 minutes.
+A slice of a quality six-year-old ginseng, such as the Korean insam ginseng , is vitally hard in the first few minutes, like hard candy but its surface soon softens and starts to release panaxosides and other substances responsible for the characteristic taste and smell of ginseng .
+The red ginseng is treated in such a way that, although dry, it is hard and durable, in its wet state, its fiber is not cohesive and decays when it sucks.
+This reveals a deeper layer of a damp soap and the process is repeated until full consumption, just like candy.
+Together with the enzyme ptyalin contained in the saliva, ginseng slice, whose extraction would last for many hours at 37 ° C, is consumed in about 15 minutes.
 This is roughly the time when the first short-term effects of improving alertness and mental activity begin to slow.
-Ginseng does not chew his teeth like chewing gum, the curled slice does not repulse.
-This would be a shame because ginseng fiber is captured by specific proteoglycans ("polysaccharides") , with extraction of which can help up proteases in the stomach.
+Ginseng does not chew his teeth like chewing gum, the curled slice does not sneer.
+This would be a shame because ginseng fiber is captured by specific proteoglycans ("polysaccharides") , with extraction of which protects the stomach proteases.